 To find relief for your eczema may take trial and error.
 What works well for one person may not ease your symptoms.
 It’s a good idea to keep an open mind -- and find lots of options.

-Products with glycerin lactic acid and urea may also help since they also help pull water into your skin.
+Products with glycerin, lactic acid, hyaluronic acid, and urea may also help since they also help pull water into your skin.